- The Upfit Insider

-I’ve seen fleets burn out operators and eat through budgets just because they treated a gates like an afterthought.
+I’ve seen fleets burn out operators and eat through budgets because they treated lift gates like an afterthought.

-Here’s the 2025 box truck lift gate guide that shows: types, costs, body fit, mistakes to avoid, and how to keep them running.
+Here’s the 2025 box truck lift gate guide that covers types, costs, capacity, body fit, mistakes to avoid, and how to keep them running.

 Plain English: a liftgate is a hydraulic or electric platform on the back of a box truck (straight truck).
 It raises and lowers cargo so operators don’t break their backs.